jclouds/legacy-jclouds-karaf/README.md

     karaf@root> jclouds:group-runscript --script-url URL_OF_THE_SCRIPT GROUPNAME.
     karaf@root> jclouds:node-runscript --script-url URL_OF_THE_SCRIPT NODEID.

+For simple commands you can just inline the command, for example to get the uptime of the node:

+    karaf@root> jclouds:group-runscript --direct uptime GROUPNAME.
+    karaf@root> jclouds:node-runscript --direct uptime NODEID.

+Or you can use whatever command you want.

 Shutdown all your nodes or the nodes of a specific group:

     karaf@root> jclouds:group-destroy GROUPNAME
     karaf@root> jclouds:node-destroy-all GROUPNAME

 Code completion
 ---------------